getbraincloud/braincloud-unreal-unit-tests/README.md

 Setting _forceCreate to false will ensure the user will only login to an existing account.
 Setting it to true, will allow the user to register a new account

 ## How do I attach an email to a user's brainCloud profile?
-After having the user create an anonymous with brainCloud, they are probably going to want to attach an email or username, so there account can be access via another platform, or or when there local data is discarded.
+After having the user create an anonymous with brainCloud, they are probably going to want to attach an email or username, so their account can be accessed via another platform, or when their local data is discarded.
 Attaching email authenticate would look like this.
 ```cpp
 _bc->getBCClient()->getIdentityService()->attachEmailIdentity(_email, _password, _callback);